 The Elm Grove Story

-Our book has now been released and is available from many book suppliers, for example:
+It is also available from many book suppliers, for example:

 Edwin and Laurel were two agnostics who were bowled over by a clear, inner call that took them on a mystical adventure that proved beyond any doubt that God had a plan for their lives.
 This took them from suburban Sydney to the remote Snowy Mountains of NSW where they founded a spiritual retreat centre.
 As they struggled with disbelief and self-doubt, they experienced the awe of seeing amazing miracles unfold through daring to trust completely with open hearts and deep inner listening.